Installation#

 Modules#

-Copy the module file:
+Then copy and edit the module configuration file:

 cp config/modules.cfg.sample config/modules.cfg